hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/03_product_mix_analysis/README.md

 ### Purpose
-Identify products with disproportionately high return rates that may signal quality or expectation mismatch issues.
+Identify products with disproportionately high return rates that may signal quality, pricing, or expectation mismatch issues.

 ### Key Metrics
 - Return rate by product